lynnerang/rang-weather-backup/README.md

 Then I created a high-fidelity prototype of the design on Figma to have a more detailed idea of where I wanted everything to go on the different screens pages.

 ![Figma designs](/screenshots/7.png)

+## Future Plans

+I plan to keep working on this to add more features like a notification setup interface where I can receive a text on my phone for instances like the following:
+- If the house temperature is outside the expected range
+- If it gets below freezing outside
+- If it is raining or snowing at my house

+I'd also like to add more interaction like tapping indoor vs outdoor to see metrics over time for each.

 ## Project Emphasis